 - WH Smith

-In this case study, we will look at an incident of a fatal accident at an airport, in which a worker at Heathrow Airport died.
-In this serious accident at an airport, two vehicles collided on the runway.
-As a result one man experienced a shoulder crushing injury, which was fortunately not life-threatening.
+In this case study, we will look at an incident of a fatal accident at the airport where a worker at Heathrow Airport died.
+In this serious accident, two vehicles collided on the runway.
+As a result, one man experienced a shoulder crushing injury, which was fortunately not life-threatening.
 Unfortunately, another man in his 40s went into Cardiac arrest.
 The man was taken to a hospital in West London and could not be resuscitated and died not long afterwards.

-This is a tragic reminder that a serious accident at an airport can be fatal, or have lifelong consequences for the victim.
+This is a tragic reminder that a serious accident at the airport can be fatal or have lifelong consequences for the victim.
 Therefore, airports must take every step possible to protect their customers, employees, contractors and visitors.

 Your airport accident compensation claim will be awarded in two parts, general damages and special damages: